 You chose wisely when you chose the Creighton University School of Law for your legal studies.
 As an alumnus, we want to invite you to stay involved with the School and strengthen the bonds you formed here with your former law classmates and professors by:

-- Returning to campus for Homecoming and other events
+- Returning to campus for Reunion Weekend and other events

 - Staying updated with School news